 To keep yourself working towards a Depends-free future, there are plenty of simple and effective exercises you can do to get your pelvic floor healthy and strong – and don’t think this only applies to older women!
 Both men and women of all ages can benefit from the ability to transfer these exercises into their everyday lives and will notice an improvement in a short time.

-Before you start, do not get discouraged if it seems difficult at first to get used to these exercises; the key element to doing them correctly is in learning how to fire the correct muscles without the larger surrounding muscles taking over.
+Before you start, set yourself up with realistic expectations.
+This is a challenging part of the body to activate so try not to get discouraged if it seems difficult at first.
+The key element to doing them correctly is in learning how to fire the correct muscles without the larger surrounding muscles taking over.

-To feel the muscles in action, try stopping your urine mid-stream.
-As you do this, focus on keeping your abdomen, buttocks and thigh muscles relaxed so as to pinpoint which muscles are actually responsible for this motion.
+As you do this, focus on keeping your abdomen, glutes and thigh muscles relaxed so as to pinpoint which muscles are responsible for this motion.

 Integrating this skill into your abdominal exercises: